 Parents and Carers

 We invite you to a welcome evening at the start of the academic year, followed by parents’ evenings throughout the year to ensure ongoing communication.
 You will also receive written reports on your child’s progress to keep you informed every step of the way.
-You can access our online parents app, allowing you to easily view your child’s attendance, progress, and much more.
+You can access our online parents portal, allowing you to easily view your child’s attendance, progress, and much more.

 Information for Parents about Keeping Children Safe

 At Stanmore College, our dedicated Student Services team is here to provide advice and support to young people and vulnerable adults.
-We believe in offering early help our students and their families, working together to find the best solutions to ensure your safety and wellbeing.
+We believe in offering early help to our students and their families, working together to find the best solutions to ensure your safety and wellbeing.
 If you would like to discuss your child’s welfare, please reach out and ask to speak with our safeguarding team.

 Here are websites and resources to help you understand potential risks to children and young people, along with information and organisations dedicated to keeping children safe in person and online.